onnx/onnx/docs/Operators.md

    Softmax(input, axis) = Exp(input) / ReduceSum(Exp(input), axis=axis, keepdims=1)

+  The input does not need to explicitly be a 2D vector.
 The "axis" attribute indicates the dimension along which Softmax will be performed.
   The output tensor has the same shape and contains the Softmax values of the corresponding input.

 #### Version